lmaydev/OpenConstructionSetOld/README.md

  - header - contains the meta data shown in the launcher (i.e. author, version, dependencies etc)
  - info - contains additional information about the mod.
 This takes the form of the .info file that is used for Steam Workshop et al.
  - loadGameFiles - if set to `ModLoadType.Active` or `ModLoadType.Base` the game's data files will be loaded into the context as specified.
 Passing `ModLoadType.None` will cause them not to be loaded.
+ - loadEnabledMods - As above but it will load the enabled mods in load order.

 The following example builds the base data from the game's data files and all enabled mods whilst ignoring missing mods.